naacl2022-reproducibility-track/naacl-utils/.github/ISSUE_TEMPLATE/beaker_permissions.md

 <!--
 If you haven't already done so, create an account on https://beaker.org.
-Then please fill in your Beaker username at the end of the line below:
+Then please fill in your Beaker username at the end of the line below.
 -->

 Hi, please add my to the NAACL Beaker organization.
 My username is: